Diostudd/Python-for-Data-Science--bishesh/README.md

 - Data visualization

 ## How to Run
-1. Open `Data_Visualization/ev_visualization.ipynb` in Jupyter Notebook
+1. Open `Data Visualization/ev.ipynb` in Jupyter Notebook
 2. Ensure the dataset file is in the same folder
 3. Run all cells to see the charts and analysis